Is my daughter throwing fast enough?

 Keep in mind that the averages I’ve listed are not concrete, they’re not set in stone.
-They are just a guide to use mostly to see if your daughter, at her specific age is leaving any speed ‘on the table’.
-In other words, if she is 3 MPH below the averages in the chart, but then tweaked her mechanics to make them more sound and efficient would she quickly gain those 3 MPH on her fastball?
-In most cases the answer is yes.
+They are just a guide to use mostly to see if your daughter, at her specific age, is leaving any speed ‘on the table’.
+In other words, if she is 3 MPH below the averages in the chart, but then tweaked her mechanics to make them more sound and efficient would she quickly gain that 3 MPH on her fastball?
+In most cases, the answer is yes.

 Most noticeable pitching speed increases come when girls start to use their legs, but I’ve also seen opportunity areas in girls ‘slamming the door’ closed harder, and/or developing a better wrist snap or ‘wet noodle’ arm whip.
-Arm speed helps, but on the other hand I’ve also seen girls that are 16 years old top out at 50 MPH, have been throwing that fast for 2 – 3 years but they can’t seem to get any more speed.
-Since generally arm speed can only generate that much speed at its maximum, usually girls are not utilizing their legs enough in this situation.
+Arm speed helps, but on the other hand, I’ve also seen girls that are 16 years old top out at 50 MPH and have been throwing that fast for 2 – 3 years, but they can’t seem to get any more speed.
+Since generally arm speed can only generate that much speed at its maximum; usually girls are not utilizing their legs enough in this situation.

 I’ve had pitchers jump from low-50s to high-50 MPH at age 14, 15, & 16 years old just by tweaking mechanics, or utilizing them better anyway.
 The speed is there, but they’re just not using it.
 Otherwise, girls typically will be able to add 1 – 2 MPH per year naturally when built on top of a sound mechanical foundation.

 How do I throw faster?